PatrickHaston/cruthaich/README.md

 We aim to make the best tool for creating web-based database applications: we aim high!

-Cruthaich is the Scottish Gaelic word for create and is pronounced crooth-eech (ch as in Scottish loch).
+Cruthaich is the Scottish Gaelic word for create and is pronounced croo-eech (ch as in Scottish loch).

 Project Status